readthedocs/website/content/posts/enable-beta-addons.md

 ![EthicalAds](/images/addons-ethical-ads.png)

-EthicalAds is the business model that makes Read the Docs to continue being a free web service.
+EthicalAds is the business model that allows Read the Docs to continue being a free web service.
 It respects users while providing value to advertisers.
 We don’t track you, sell your data, or anything else.
-We simply show ads to users, based on the content of the pages you look at.
+We simply show ads to users, based on the content of the page you're currently looking at.

 ## How to enable addons in your project